Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Threefolds

 \subsection{Absolutely simple p-rank 0 threefolds}

 In this section, $X$ will be a non-supersingular $p$-rank $0$ abelian threefold over $\FF_q$.
-From the $q$-Newton polygon of the Frobenius polynomial $P(T) = P_X(T)$ (see Figure \ref{fig:NP-p-rank0}) we see that $X$ is absolutely simple, since the slope $1/3$ does not occur for abelian varieties of smaller dimension.
+Since the $q$-Newton polygon of the Frobenius polynomial $P(T) = P_X(T)$ has slopes $\tfrac13$ and $\tfrac23$, each with multiplicity three, it follows that $X$ is absolutely simple, since the slope $1/3$ does not occur for abelian varieties of smaller dimension.
 Let $e_r^2$ denote the dimension of $\mathrm{End}^0(X_{(r)})$ over its center.
 We consider two cases: \begin{enumerate}[label=(\thesubsection-\alph*), leftmargin = 2cm] \item There exists $r\geq 1$ such that $e_r = 3$.
-In this case we have $P_{(r)}(T) = h_{(r)} (T)^3$ and $h_{(r)}(T)$ is as in Theorem \ref{thm:xing}, so that $3$ divides $r\cdot\log_p(q)$. \item $e_r = 1$ for every positive integer $r$. \end{enumerate}
+In this case we have $P_{(r)}(T) = h_{(r)} (T)^3$ and $h_{(r)}(T)$ is as in \Cref{thm:xing}, so that $3$ divides $r\cdot\log_p(q)$. \item $e_r = 1$ for every positive integer $r$. \end{enumerate}

-\begin{lemma} Let $X$ be an absolutely simple abelian threefold of $p$-rank $0$ defined over $\FF_q$.
-Then, the Serre--Frobenius group of $X$ is classified according to Table \ref{table:X-prank0}.
+\begin{lemma}[Node X-H in \Cref{fig:proof-3}] Let $X$ be an absolutely simple abelian threefold of $p$-rank $0$ defined over $\FF_q$.
+Then, the Serre--Frobenius group of $X$ is classified according to \Cref{table:X-prank0}.
 Furthermore, $X$ is of type \ref{case:xing}, $m_X$ is the smallest positive integer $r$ such that $e_r = 3$. \end{lemma}

 \begin{remark} The techniques for proving the Generalized Lenstra--Zarhin result in \cite[Theorem 1.5]{dupuy2022angle}, cannot be applied to this case.
 Thus, even the angle rank analysis in this case is particularly interesting. \end{remark}